foreverwoods/evolution_of_NBA_scoring/README.md

 ## Overview

-Breaking down how scoring has changed in the National Basketball Association (NBA) throughout the past 34 years and it may entail for the future.
+Breaking down how scoring has changed in the National Basketball Association (NBA) throughout the past 24 years (since 2000) and what it may entail for the future.

 ## File Structure